UnderLightz/Python-Dice/README.md

 # Project Title:
-Python Dice Simulator
+Roll Master 3000

 ## Description:
 Developed a dice simulation program using Python.
 The program allows users to simulate the rolling of dice, generating random outcomes and displaying the results.

 ## Technologies Used:
 Python, Random Library, String Library, Object-Oriented Programming